Paul Goldschmidt Player Props: Cardinals vs. Mets

 Paul Goldschmidt At The Plate

-- Among qualifying hitters in baseball, he ranks 24th in batting average, 16th in on-base percentage, and 29th in slugging.
+- Among qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 19th and he is 37th in slugging.

-- Goldschmidt will look to extend his five-game hitting streak.
-He's batting .381 with one homer during his last outings.

-- Goldschmidt has picked up a hit in 65.7% of his 67 games this season, with more than one hit in 35.8% of those games.
+- Goldschmidt has picked up a hit in 44 of 68 games this year, with multiple hits 24 times.

-- Goldschmidt has driven in a run in 20 games this year (29.9%), including nine games with more than one RBI (13.4%).
-He has also driven in three or more of his team's runs in one contest.
+- Goldschmidt has picked up an RBI in 29.4% of his games this year, with two or more RBI in 13.2% of his games.
+He has also plated three or more runs in one contest.

-- He has scored in 32 games this season (47.8%), including multiple runs in nine games.
+- He has scored in 32 of 68 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.